elomdq/boardGameLibrary_API/README.md

 # boardGameLibrary_API
-API Rest created with jax-rs, just for practice.
+API Rest created with Spring, just for practice.